Competitions & Contests

 Budget / Artist Honorarium:

 Artist Honorarium Opportunity 1: LOBBY ART INSTALLATION (interior) $7,500 (all-inclusive, including design, fabrication, transportation, installation, insurance, and applicable taxes)Artist Honorarium Opportunity 2: HORSE FEVER SCULPTURE (exterior) $7,500 (all-inclusive, including design, initial transportation from warehouse to studio, installation, insurance, and applicable taxes) - Exception: Marion Cultural Alliance will provide the life size form.
-The horse form will need to be picked up by the artist at a local warehouse designated by MCA
+The horse form will need to be picked up by the artist at a local warehouse designated by MCA.

 Installation Area Details: (see page Opportunity 1 for rendering)